hadashiA/VContainer/README.md

 ### Auto inject GameObject in the scene

 In VContainer, objects that are not explicitly registered will not be injected.
 Therefore, execute Register for the object you want to inject.
-Therefore, execute Register for the object you want to inject.

 If you want to run **"Inject Only"** into MonoBehaviour, you can do so by inserting GameObject in the `autoInjectGameObject` field of LifetimeScope.